yelaD/my-slip-box/Reference notes/Meditations.md

 60. An arrow has one motion and the mind another.
 Even when pausing, even when weighing conclusions, the mind is moving forward, toward its goal.

+61. To enter other's mind and to let them enter yours.

+### Book 9